Difference Between X-Ray, MRI, Ultrasound, and CT Scan

 difference between x-ray, mri, ultrasound, and ct scan

 Medical imaging plays a crucial role in diagnosing and treating various health conditions.
-Different imaging techniques, such as X-ray, MRI, Ultrasound, and CT scan, are used depending on the type of injury or disease.
-While all these methods are part of medical imaging but differ in their mechanism and purpose.
-Here, we will discuss the difference between X-ray, MRI, ultrasound, and CT scan, their uses, and advantages & disadvantages.
+Different imaging techniques, such as X-ray, MRI, ultrasound, and CT scan, are used depending on the type of injury or disease.
+While all these methods are part of medical imaging, they differ in their mechanisms and purposes.
+Here, we will discuss the difference between X-ray, MRI, ultrasound, and CT scan, their uses, and their advantages and disadvantages.

 X-ray imaging